survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 T> If you want to output your images below a specific directory, set it up like this: `name: './images/[hash].[ext]'`.
 Adjust to your liking.

+W> Be careful not to apply both loaders on images at the same time!
+Use the `include` field for further control if *url-loader* `limit` isn't enough.

 ## Loading SVGs

 Webpack has a [few ways](https://github.com/webpack/webpack/issues/595) to load SVGs.
 However, the simplest way is through *file-loader* as follows: